racimcaid/embedded-ai-weather-station/README.md

 After training, the Keras model was converted to **TensorFlow Lite** and then exported as a C header for microcontroller integration.

-Deployment workflow:
+### Deployment Workflow
-1. train the model in TensorFlow / Keras
+1. Train the model in TensorFlow / Keras
-2. export the trained `.keras` model
+2. Export the trained `.keras` model
-3. convert it to `.tflite`
+3. Convert it to `.tflite`
-4. convert the `.tflite` binary into `model_data.h`
+4. Convert the `.tflite` file into `model_data.h`
-5. load the model in the Arduino firmware using **ArduTFLite**
+5. Load the model in the Arduino firmware using **ArduTFLite**
-6. run inference directly on the board
+6. Run inference directly on the board

-This approach allows the system to perform **fully local prediction**, without any cloud dependency.
+This workflow enables **fully local prediction**, without any cloud dependency.

 ---

 ## Results

-### Test performance
+### Test Performance
 The trained MLP achieved:

 - **Test MAE:** `0.4257 °C`
 - **Test RMSE:** `0.6706 °C`

-### Baseline comparison
+### Baseline Comparison
-A naive baseline using the current temperature as the next-hour prediction gave:
+A naive persistence baseline using the current temperature as the next-hour prediction achieved:

 - **Baseline MAE:** `0.6274 °C`
 - **Baseline RMSE:** `0.9465 °C`

-The MLP therefore improves significantly over a simple persistence-based baseline.
+The MLP therefore provides a clear improvement over a simple baseline.

-### Functional prototype results
+### Functional Prototype Results
 The embedded prototype successfully demonstrates:

 - real-time acquisition of environmental data
 - wind and rain event counting
 - live web dashboard visualization